Daniel J. Kramer is a leading trial lawyer and litigator. Called

 Recent matters include representation of:

-claims of insider trading.
+litigations arising out of claims of insider trading.

-- Bank of America, in litigation arising out of
+- Bank of America, in litigations by

 its $50 billion merger with Merrill Lynch.